inrupt/artifact-generator/documentation/advanced-configuration.md

         groupId: com.inrupt.test
         rdf4jVersion: 2.5.3
         packagingTemplates:
-          # MANDATORY The template(s) instanciated once to generate the target packaging code.
+          # MANDATORY The template(s) instantiated once to generate the target packaging code.
           # It can reference a handlebars template relative to the YAML file, and also
           # accepts 'jpom.hbs', 'package.hbs', 'index.hbs', 'webpack.dev.config.hbs'
           # and 'webpack.dev.config.hbs'.
-        - template: pom.hbs
+        - templateInternal: pom.hbs
           # The name of the generated packaging file
           fileName: pom.xml